How Can We Help?

 *On special occasions these two services may be combined into one joint service bringing the church’s congregations together for a special time of worship.
 Please see the notice sheets available in church, by email on request and on the ‘Media and links’ page for details.
 Changed times are usually posted on the church’s Facebook page.

 Baptism is the practice of the Methodist Church to welcome your child or yourself into the family of the Church.
 It is a simple ceremony that usually takes place within a main act of worship so that the baptismal family feel part of the whole church.
 The service is friendly, welcoming and accessible to all.
 We do this because God already loves every child; baptism is the affirmation of this.
-As Lisa, our minister, says, ‘As a parent myself I really valued having my children welcomed into a church family that is loving and accepting.’
+As one of our members said, ‘As a parent myself I really valued having my children welcomed into a church family that is loving and accepting.’

 If you would like to discuss making arrangements for your child or yourself or to be baptised, you can do so by contacting Rev Andrew Robinson (tel: 01642 710358, email: firstname.lastname@example.org) who will arrange to visit you, give you further information and answer any questions you might have.
 There is no charge to have a baptism at Great Ayton Methodist Church.